csanquer/git-app-version/README.rst

     Usage: git-app-version [OPTIONS] [REPOSITORY] [COMMIT]

-      Get Git commit informations and store them in a INI/XML/YAML/JSON/SH file
+      Get Git commit informations and store them in a config file

       REPOSITORY git repository path, Default is the current directory.
       COMMIT     git commit to check, Default is HEAD.